DCC-EX/dcc-ex.github.io/docs/ex-turntable/assembly.rst

 - VPIN=600 - This is the default virtual pin (Vpin) ID that is used to send |EX-TT| commands to.
 Vpin IDs need to be unique, so if this ID is used elsewhere, change as necessary (refer :ref:`reference/developers/hal:overview`).
 - I2C address=0x60 - This is the default address on the i2c bus that the |EX-TT| is configured to use.
 This address also needs to be unique, so change this also if it is in use elsewhere, both in "myHal.cpp" and in "config.h" in the |EX-TT| software.

-If you already have an existing "myHal.cpp" file, then you simply need to add these entries in the appropriate sections of your existing file, noting that the "#include" needs to be before "void halSetup() {" and the "TurntableEX::create..." needs to be before the final "}".
+If you already have an existing "myHal.cpp" file, then you simply need to add these entries in the appropriate sections of your existing file, noting that the "#include" needs to be before "void halSetup() {" and the "EXTurntable::create..." needs to be before the final "}".

 Follow the rest of the directions for :ref:`reference/developers/hal-config:adding a new device` all the way through to the :ref:`reference/developers/hal-config:upload the new version of the software` step to upload your newly configured CommandStation.